“Did I hear that right?” I asked Sheila.

 As soon as the bus doors opened, we could hear the music coming from the village.
 We were welcomed with a traditional musical ensemble.
 A colorful scarf was also hung around our necks as we entered.
 Curious about what will happen next, we gathered around the clearing and waited.

 Soon enough, two men wearing an identical headdress, white shirt, and batik wrapped around their hips appeared.
-They were also both carrying two colorful large drums with a wooden frame that we later learned were called Gendang Beleq.
+They were also both carrying two colorful large drums with a wooden frame that we later learned was called Gendang Beleq.

 The two drummers faced each other, dramatically looking like they were going into a confrontation.
 As they played the drums, they were accompanied by the ensemble.
 The sound of drums, cymbals, going and flute combined into an energetic melody that roused us from the midday stupor.